Hello from Tokyo! i just took the 13 hour Japan Airlines flight from Dallas, and wanted to report back with my initial thoughts.

 JAL’s entertainment selection is limited, though perhaps even more annoying than the selection is that the monitor isn’t touchscreen.
 So you have to control everything off the small controller, which I find complicated to use.

-On the plus side, JAL has wifi without data caps for $18 fro the entire flight, which is an excellent deal.
+On the plus side, JAL has wifi without data caps for $18 for the entire flight, which is an excellent deal.
 I will say that wifi on this flight was slower than on past JAL flights I’ve taken, though I’m guessing that’s just a function of the number of people using it.

 Japan Airlines business class service